Alkama-Metanoia/Pomodoro/README.md

 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by 5 minutes short breaks.
 This timer follows the Pomodoro Technique to help you stay focused and productive during work sessions.

 *Requirements:
--Python 3.x
+1-Python 3.x
--Tkinter library
+2-Tkinter library
--pygame library
+3-pygame library

-*Install the required dependencies using pip:
--pip install - requirements
+*Install the required dependencies using pip: pip install - requirements

 *Usage
 -Navigate to the project directory: